faraazahmad/shellrb/CONTRIBUTING.md

 # Contributing

-I appreciate pull requests from everyone.
+I like getting contributions from everyone.
 Having this contributing guide makes sure the repo has consistent code styles throughout and also to help out new contributers.

 ## Directory Structure
 The repo is currently setup so that it is easy to add your code and the corresponding tests.